nodejs/Release/README.md

 Changes in an LTS-covered major version are limited to:

-1. Bug fixes;
+1. Bug fixes.
-2. Security updates;
+2. Security updates.
-3. Non-semver-major npm updates;
+3. Non-semver-major npm updates.
-4. Relevant documentation updates;
+4. Relevant documentation updates.
-5. Certain performance improvements where the risk of breaking existing applications is minimal;
+5. Certain performance improvements where the risk of breaking existing applications is minimal.
 6. Changes that introduce large amount of code churn where the risk of breaking existing applications is low and where the change in question may significantly ease the ability to backport future changes due to the